openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 Add a new field `userTags` to `.status.aws` of the `infrastructure.config.openshift.io` type.
 Tags included in the `userTags` field will be applied to new resources created for the cluster.
 The `userTags` field will be populated by the installer only if the `experimentalPropagateUserTags` field is true.

-Installer will apply these tags to all AWS resources it creates with terraform (e.g. bootstrap and master EC2 instances) (already exists)
+Note existing unchanged behavior: The installer will apply these tags to all AWS resources it creates with terraform (e.g. bootstrap and master EC2 instances) from the install config, not from infrastructure status, and regardless if the propagation option is set.

 All operators that create AWS resources (ingress, cloud credential, storage, image registry, machine-api) will apply these tags to all AWS resources they create.